stjordanis/terra-docs-old/docs/validator-faq.md

 > Delegations are not necessarily bonded.
 Luna can be delegated and bonded, delegated and unbonding, delegated and unbonded, or liquid.
 {note}

-### What is 'self-bond'?
-How can I increase my 'self-bond'?
+### What is "self-bond"?
+How can I increase my "self-bond"?

+The validator operator's "self-bond" refers to the amount of Luna stake delegated to itself.
+You can increase your self-bond by delegating more Luna to your validator account.

 ### Is there a faucet?